istio/istio.io/_docs/tasks/zipkin-tracing.md

 ---
-title: Collecting Zipkin Trace Spans
+title: Distributed Request Tracing
-overview: How to configure the proxies to send tracing spans to Zipkin
+overview: How to configure the proxies to send tracing requests to Zipkin

 order: 120